Entrepreneurship (Graduate Certificate)

 Open to students with a bachelor's degree or equivalent from an accredited institution with a satisfactory grade point average.
 Applicants must have at least one year of work experience.
 Applicants whose first language is not English must have a satisfactory score on the Test of English as a Foreign Language (TOEFL).
 Enrollment initiates only in the fall semester.

 - 12 credit hours of approved coursework with grades of B or better.
 Grades of B- or lower in this certificate program's courses are not accepted toward the fulfillment of certificate requirements, although these grades are included in the calculation of the GPA.
-Students must have at least a 3.0 GPA in certificate courses in order to be awarded a certificate.
+Students must have a minimum 3.00 cumulative GPA in certificate courses in order to be awarded a certificate.
 Students must complete at least 6 credit hours during each 12 month period.
 Students must complete the certificate within four years

 Required (6 credit hours)

 - MGMT-661 Entrepreneurship Practicum: New Venture Business Plan (3)

 Complete 6 credit hours from the following:

 - MGMT-668 Global Entrepreneurship and Micro Ventures (3)

 - MGMT-669 New Venture Startup: Operational, Financial, and Legal Strategies (3)

 - MGMT-670 Nonprofit and Social Entrepreneurship and Strategy (3)